 Prague, the capital city of the Czech Republic has tonnes to offer with regards to culture, architecture, food and drink.
-I’ve summarised in this post a few of my favourite things to do in Prague on a budget.
+I’ve summarised in this post a few of my favourite cool things to do in Prague on a budget.
 With the help of my friend Rui, I’ve also got a little video to share with you that covers the tips mentioned.
 Please note that this isn’t by any means a comprehensive list but will give you a flavour of what to expect.
 Also, please do checkout my recommendations for the 24 alternative best things to do in Prague and my favourite budget places to stay in Prague.
 Feel free to share in the comments section your tips of your favourite things to do in Prague-thank you!

 1) The Prague Astronomical Clock